 It goes without saying that throughput is lower than bandwidth.
 That is because bandwidth represents the maximum capabilities of your network rather than the actual transfer rate.
 This is most important to note during peak periods or when performance issues are rampant as throughput will often be lower than bandwidth.

-Poor network throughput can be caused by a number of factors.
+Poor network throughput can be caused by several factors.
 One of the main culprits is poor hardware performance.
-If devices like routers are experiencing performance degradation, faults, or are simply outdated then you can end up with a low throughput.
-Likewise, if networks are congested with lots of traffic then packet loss will occur.
-Packet loss is where packets are lost in transit.
+If devices like routers are experiencing performance degradation, faults, or are simply outdated then you can end up with low throughput.
+Likewise, if computer networks are congested with lots of traffic then packet loss will occur.
+Packet loss is where data packets are lost in transit.
 Low network throughput is often caused when packets are lost in transit.

 Both network latency and throughput are important because they have an effect on how well your network is performing.
 If latency is too high then packets will take a longer amount of time to reach their destination.
 The more time it takes for packets to reach their destination, the slower devices, services, and applications will operate within the network.
 Likewise, the lower the amount of throughput, the lower the number of packets being processed in a specific time period.

 It is important to measure network latency and throughput because it allows you to check that your network isn’t falling victim to poor performance.
-There are a number of ways that you can measure latency and throughput but the simplest way is to use a network monitoring tool.
+There are many ways that you can measure latency and throughput but the simplest way is to use a network monitoring tool.
 This type of tool will be able to tell you when latency and throughput have reached problematic levels.

 Given the effects of network throughput on your network performance, it is important to monitor for it.
 To do this you need a network monitoring tool.
 There are many different tools you can use, but one of the best is SolarWinds Network Bandwidth Analyzer Pack.
 This solution can measure network throughput to monitor the flow data of throughput alongside the availability of network devices.